mautic/developer-documentation-new/.github/CONTRIBUTING.md

 ### Create a new branch

 Before making changes, ensure that you create a new branch and work on it.
-You don't want to directly work on the default - such as `main` - or any other base branch, because you won't be able to work on lots of things at the same time.
+You don't want to directly work on the default branch, such as `main` or any other base branch, because you won't be able to work on lots of things at the same time.
 If you make all those changes on one branch, you can't separate them and merge only one change at a time.

 #### Ensure the correct base branch

 Before you create a new branch, you must ensure that you're on the branch that you need to base your changes on.
 Here's how to do it:

-1. In the bottom left of your VS Code, look at the branch tab — it has a git branch symbol with a branch name.
+1. In the bottom left of your VS Code, look at the branch tab that has a git branch symbol with a branch name.
 It should indicate the branch you need to base your changes on.

    ![Branch tab at the bottom left of VS Code](../assets/images/bottom_branch_tab_vscode.png)